Guides

 A match-scope verdict overrides text- and file-scope verdicts at the same location.
 This lets you make a broad call ("this whole vendor manifest is FP") and still confirm one match inside it as a real positive without un-marking the file.

 Most "ignore" features only let you hide a single finding at a time.
 That is unworkable when one developer test SSN appears 400 times across a repo, or when the same backup folder is scanned weekly.
-Text-scope says "this exact value is never PII in this scan, anywhere"; file-scope says "this file is noise, drop everything in it."
-Match-scope is the precise scalpel for the cases where neither broad rule fits.
+Text-scope says "this exact value is never PII in this scan, anywhere"; file-scope says "this file is noise, drop everything in it"; folder-scope says "this entire subtree (a vendor SDK, a backup directory, node_modules) is noise".
+Match-scope is the precise scalpel for the cases where none of the broad rules fit.

 Path A: Triage in the TUI